 Computers with internet access, resume writing software, and typing tutorials

 Virtual Career Library access

-ERP works with the installation Civilian Personnel Office, community agencies, and the Soldier for Life-Transition Assistance Program (SFL-TAP) to provide a full range of employment-related services and assistance to Family members during their job search and career development.
+ERP works with the installation Civilian Personnel Office, community agencies, and the Army Transition Assistance Program (TAP) to provide a full range of employment-related services and assistance to Family members during their job search and career development.
 There are ACS Centers at Army installations worldwide.
 Call or visit the closest ACS office to make an appointment to begin the job search process.

 The ERP Manager can provide information to the following Office of the Secretary of Defense (OSD) programs offered to military Spouses:

 Spouse Education and Career Opportunities (SECO): A program offered to all military Spouses through Military OneSource, which offers employment assistance with exploring portable career options; education, training, financial aid and state occupational license/credential requirements; career readiness to include interview skills, resume building, etc.; and links to employment sources such as the Military Spouse Employment Partnership (MSEP) and https://www.opm.gov/about-us/careers-at-opm/

 Military Spouse Career Advancement Account (MyCAA): A program offered to eligible military Spouses as part of the OSD, Spouse Education and Career Opportunities (SECO) program.

 Eligibility restricted to Spouses of active duty E1-E5, W1-W2, and O1-O2 serving on Title 10 orders.

 Financial assistance limited to $4,000.

 Financial assistance must be used three years from the start date of the first class.